CindyX0/CS506Final_Project/README.md

-**Fuzzy Clustering and  Assignmnets:**
+**Fuzzy Clustering and  Assignments:**

-The siloutte Score is pretty low for this model ( 0.054), but honestly its understandable considering we are working with behavioral data, especially for a target group that includes alot of overlapping beahviors
+The silhouette Score is pretty low for this model ( 0.054), but honestly, it's understandable considering we are working with behavioral data, especially for a target group that includes alot of overlapping behaviors
-So fuzzy clustering is used to make soft assigmnets aka more flexible assignments to the data  of the data.
+So fuzzy clustering is used to make soft assignments aka more flexible assignments to the data  of the data.

 Using fuzzy c-means, each behavior is allowed to belong to multiple clusters to varying degrees, rather than being assigned to just one.
 The data is first standardized and transposed so that behaviors are treated as the items being clustered.
 The fuzzy c-means algorithm is then applied with five clusters, resulting in a membership matrix that shows the degree to which each behavior belongs to each cluster.
 A histogram is plotted to display the distribution of the highest membership strengths, offering insight into how confidently behaviors are grouped.
 Finally, the results are visualized using PCA to reduce dimensions, where each behavior is plotted with color indicating its dominant cluster and transparency representing confidence.